wunderwuzzi23/blog/content/posts/2024/security-probllms-in-xai-grok.md

 And here is the result of analyzing the post from the other user:
 [![x demo tweet for prompt injection followed instructions](/blog/images/2024/grok-prompt-injection.png)](/blog/images/2024/grok-prompt-injection.png)

-As you can see, rather than summarizing the post Grok followed the basic instructions and printed the text and some emoji.
+As you can see, rather than summarizing the post, Grok followed the basic instructions and printed the text and some emoji.
 This simple, benign, demo highlights a fundamental design flaw in LLM-powered applications, making it impossible to fully trust responses.

 **This simple test was to confirm that xAI has not found a solution to prompt injection.**